 7 reasons why you constantly thinking about someone.

-You can’t stop thinking about someone because they really like that person, and they want to spend as much time with them as possible.
+You can’t stop thinking about someone because you really like that person, and you want to spend as much time with them as possible.

 You can’t stop thinking about someone because you feel jealous and insecure.
 You can’t stand the thought of someone else being with this person and being happy.

 You can’t get someone off of your mind because you want to be with that person so badly, and they don’t understand why this person wouldn’t want them in their life.